hughperkins/EasyCL/README.md

 This is a new feature, as of May 15 2015, and might have some bugs prior to May 31 2015 (ie, about 2 weeks, long enough for me to find any bugs).

+# kernel run-time templates

+This feature is in development.
+Recommend not to use for now.
+Migrating to use lua templates, see branch `templates` if you are interested, but it is not stable, nor are the runtime templates in master in fact.

 ## How to build

 ### Building on linux